 Benefits for CLE manufacturing

 AT&F is uniquely equipped to manufacture parts for the proposed LEEDCo Icebreaker project.
-Our specialization in the fabrication of large steel components has been utilized by a variety of industries, and is perfectly suited to handle the parts required for wind turbine towers.
+Our specialization in the fabrication of large steel components has been utilized by a variety of industries, including renewable energy, and is perfectly suited to handle the parts required for wind turbine towers.

 Our CEO, Michael Ripich, is quoted in the article linked below, “Cleveland could be to offshore wind what Detroit was to automobiles.
 We could offer the integrated supply chain that Henry Ford envisioned.”